“The mind withers and the soul may fade,

 There are many great things to say about the Colin I knew, many of these things would be repeated by everyone else who knew him.
 It seems to me that remarkable human beings are often met with the greatest of tragedies.

 Every day, throughout the day, I am reminded in some way of Colin.
-For some reason, Facebook will no longer allow me to tag him in anything I post.
-So even though his name isn’t in my news feed in bold letters linked to his profile as it had once been, he does not cease to visit my thoughts.
+Even though his name isn’t in my news feed in bold letters linked to his profile as it had once been, he does not cease to visit my thoughts.

 This year marks the fourteenth year I lost another friend from my childhood, she was only 18 years old, her whole life ahead of her.
 We never forget the people we lose.
 For some, these losses are so close to their heart that they lose a part of themselves with the passing of their loved one.
 The pain of that loss is initially so severe that it feels as though everything meaningful is gone and the value of their own life is lost with the loved one, the vessel of their very soul made empty.